gbhl/aws-s3-sync/README.md

 * Combined OCR (All OCR files combined into one text file)
 * IA Scandata (page-level metadata)

+## Advanced Usage

+The Linux `parallel` command may be used together with a list of identifers to process multiple items at the same time.

+Using a file named `LIST.TXT`, this will run eight copies of the script until all items are processed.
+The `./logs/` folder should be monitored for progress and output.
+Limited messages are sent to Standard Output.

+`cat LIST.TXT | parallel -j 8 python update-aws-item.py --identifier`

 ## Options
 `--identifier IDENTIFIER`
 Archive.org identifier for the item.